If you’re disabled or have a physical or mental health condition that makes it hard for you to do your job, you can:

 You might not get a grant if you already get certain benefits.

-The money doesn’t have to be paid back and won’t affect your other benefits.
+The money does not have to be paid back and will not affect your other benefits.

 There’s a different system in Northern Ireland.